 - 1. Skid trails should be planned to minimize damage to the residual stand, reduce erosion and sedimentation, and provide the most economical means for skidding. - 2.
 Grades should not exceed 15%, but steeper segments may be required to avoid boundary lines, sensitive areas, or other areas not accessible using skid roads of lesser grade.
 When skidding is dispersed and mineral soil is not exposed, steeper grades are permissible.
-If steep grades are necessary, use practices, which will prevent concentrated water flow, that can cause gullying. - 3.
+If steep grades are necessary, use practices which will prevent concentrated water flow that can cause gullying. - 3.
 On slopes, use a slant or zig-zag pattern, breaking the grade and avoiding long, steep grades. - 4.
-Skid trails should be located outside the SMZ except when crossing a stream. - 5.
-Skid trails crossing a perennial or intermittent stream should use a bridge or culvert of adequate size, unless natural conditions allow crossing without creating excessive sedimentation.
+Skid trails should be located outside the SMZ except when crossing a stream.

+- 5. Skid trails crossing a perennial or intermittent stream should use a bridge or culvert of adequate size, unless natural conditions allow crossing without creating excessive sedimentation.
 Layers of poles (corduroy) along an approach can be used to provide temporary bank protection.
 Temporary culverts or bridges should be removed and the site restored immediately after operations cease.

-- 6. The approach to crossings should be as near to right angles to the stream channel as possible.
+Fords should never be used as skidder crossings. - 6.
+The approach to crossings should be as near to right angles to the stream channel as possible.
 Cross at straight sections of streams. - 7.
+Minimize rutting where the potential for affecting water quality through increased sedimentation is present, such as skidding across the contour on sensitive, highly erodible sites and when crossing SMZs.
 When soils are saturated, skidding should be restricted to prevent excessive soil compaction and channelized erosion.
-The effects of rutting caused from skidder and hauling traffic differ depending on soil conditions, relief of the site, depth of the rutting, and the angle to the contour.
-Minimize rutting where the potential for affecting water quality through increased sedimentation is present.
-For example: when skidding across the contour on sensitive, highly erodible sites and when crossing SMZs. - 8.
+The effects of rutting caused from skidder and hauling traffic differ depending on soil conditions, relief of the site, depth of the rutting, and the angle to the contour. - 8.
 Upon completion of skidding, immediately protect areas subject to erosion.
 Usually the first need is drainage of skid roads and bare-earth skid trails by using waterbars at these recommended intervals:

-Percent Slope Distance apart Percent Slope Distance apart
+Percent slope Distance apart Percent slope Distance apart

 2 250 ft.
 15 60 ft.

 5 135 ft.
 20 45 ft.

 10 80 ft.
 30 35 ft.